Garuda Indonesia Flight 200: Flight

-Aftermath

 Investigation

 The accident was investigated by the Indonesian National Transportation Safety Committee (NTSC).
 Australian Federal Police disaster victim identification experts were deployed to the scene to assist with the identification of bodies.
 Australian Transport Safety Bureau (ATSB) staff assisted at the scene by inspecting the wreckage.
 The United States' National Transportation Safety Board (NTSB) dispatched a team to assist in the investigation, including representatives from Boeing and the Federal Aviation Administration.
 The flight recorders (flight data recorder and cockpit voice recorder) were removed from the wreckage and flown to the ATSB's headquarters for further analysis using equipment not yet available in Indonesia.
 Staff in Australia could not extract data from the cockpit voice recorder, which was then sent to Boeing Renton Factory in Renton, Washington (United States) to be analysed.

 Report of the NTSC

 After the crew members were interviewed, the wreckage was examined, flight data and cockpit voice recordings were analyzed, and a safety review of the airport was conducted, Indonesia's National Transportation Safety Committee released its final report on 22 October 2007.
 No evidence was found of any defect or malfunction of the aircraft or its systems that could have contributed to the accident.
 Records showed only the right thrust reverser had been used for the previous 27 sectors, but a fault condition for the left reverser was reset by engineers before departure for this flight, and both were deployed during the landing roll.
 The weather was calm.
 It was noted that the Yogyakarta Airport did not conform to international safety standards, having a runway runoff 60 m in length, compared to the recommended length of 90 m.